 Submit the paper/article electronically as attachment: SUBMIT ONLINE or on E-mail ID of the Managing Editor as per all instructions following as under.

-Language: Hindi, Gujarati, Marathi, Punjabi, English.
+Language: Hindi, Gujarati, Marathi, Punjabi, English and other languages.

 Page Format: A4 pages, Single/Double column – single spaced type, line spacing – 1.0 , Narrow margin.